elastic/harp/README.md

 * Secret management is in essence a collection of processes that must be auditable, executable and reproducible for infosec and operation requirements;
+* Secret provisioning must be designed with secret rotation as a day one task, due to the fact that secret data must be rotated periodically to keep its secret property;
-* `Developers` should negotiate secret value for the secret consumer they are currently developing, by contract based on a path and a value specification without the knowledge of the final deployed value;
+* `Developers` should negotiate secret value for the secret consumer they are currently developing, by the contract based on a path (reference to the secret) and a value specification (for code contract) without the knowledge of the final deployed value;
-* `Secret Operators` use different set of tools to achieve secret management operation which increases the error probability due to tool count involved in the process (incompatibility, changes, etc.);
+* `Secret Operators` use different set of tools to achieve secret management operation which increases the error/secret exposure probability due to tool count involved in the process (incompatibility, changes, etc.);
-* Without a defined secret naming convention, the secret storage becomes difficult to handle in time (naming is hard) and secret naming could not be assisted to get a consistent and reliable secret organization;
+* Without a defined secret naming convention, the secret storage becomes difficult to handle in time (naming is hard) and secret naming could not be helped to get a consistent, reliable and flexible secret tree;
-* Secret storage backend can use various implementations in different environments.
+* Secret storage backend can use various implementations in different environments and should be provisioned consistently.

 ## How does it work?